bluerobotics/Cockpit-docs/content/usage/advanced/index.md

 - Optionally override the WebRTC media connection address, for video streaming
 - Optionally customise the WebRTC connection configuration values

+### Interface

+The interface settings cover high-level configuration options about Cockpit's appearance and data displays:

+{{ easy_image(src="interface-config", width=500) }}

+It is also possible to rearrange and modify the components and widgets displayed during operation, which there's a dedicated interface for managing in [Edit Mode](#edit-mode).

 ### Joysticks

 Cockpit is intended to work with arbitrary joystick types, and allows mapping joystick buttons and axes to